Year 6 Staff

 Mr Ward – Class Teacher

 Hello, I am Mr. Ward.
 I am the Year 6 class teacher at St John’s.
-I work in Year 6 with Mrs. Eltringham.
-This is my third full year teaching at St John’s, or anywhere for that matter!
+I work in Year 6 with Mrs Allen.
+This is my fourth full year teaching at St John’s, or anywhere for that matter!
 St John’s was one of my placement schools when I was doing my teacher training and I was lucky enough to secure a job here and have been here ever since.
 After being in and out of numerous schools during my training year, I am 100% sure that St John’s is the best of the best and it is hard to imagine ever working anywhere else!

 As well as being the Year 6 class teacher I am also the subject lead for PE which is great for me considering I absolutely love playing and watching all sports.

 I am a keen football and Newcastle United fan and I play for my local football team on a Saturday.
-As well as football, I have been doing CrossFit (I will avoid trying to explain what it is, googling it is much easier!) for just over a year and attend a local CrossFit gym most weeknights.
+As well as football, I have been doing CrossFit (I will avoid trying to explain what it is, googling it is much easier!) for just over a year and attend a local CrossFit gym most weeknights. best educational opportunities available.
+To enable pupils to benefit from these opportunities it is essential that parents ensure their regular attendance.

 Year 6 Important Information

-I would firstly like to say thank you for getting your children back into school, they have made an excellent start and it is brilliant to see them all again.
 Hopefully this short document will provide you with any key information you may require and if there are any resulting questions please do not hesitate to contact the school and ask to speak to Mr. Ward.

 Homework